 Once your application has been submitted you will receive an automated email acknowledging receipt of your application, which will also contain log in details.

 There are three grant rounds per year, and generally applications received before the end of February will receive a reply at the end of April or early May.
 The next submission deadline will be the last day of June, (and applicants will receive a reply in September).
 The final round of grants in a given year usually has a deadline of the end of October, with applicants receiving a repsonse in late December of the same year or early January of the following year.
 For exact timings and details, please visit the Timetable page.
 Please do not leave it until the last minute to submit your application but do so well ahead of the deadline.

 Please note that this is a very competitive process and sadly the vast majority of applicants do not receive grants.
 The Fund has limited amounts of money to spend each year and receives far more applications for good projects than could possibly be supported.
-In 2016 only 9.7% of applicants received any kind of a grant, and over 1,600 were turned down.
+In 2019 only 12% of applicants received any kind of a grant, and around 1,500 were turned down.